-- Continued trail repair and improvements to address any unintended environmental impacts or maintenance issues. - Improved signage to help park users navigate and understand whether trails are open to pedestrians, cyclists, or both.
+Improved signage to help park users navigate and understand whether trails are open to cyclists, pedestrians, or both.
 Signage to direct users to the nearby Gates Park, if it is developed with off-road cycling features.

 North Portland

 "Dog Bowl" at N. Willamette and N. Jessup